w3f/Grants-Program/applications/CryptoIndus.md

 We have started front-end, back-end, user interface design, and some work on the Polkadot since May 15.
 * Are there any other projects similar to yours?
 If so, how is your project different?

 We do not see an cryptoart trading platform that uses Substrate technology to operate in the polkadot.
-Our advantage is that compared to SuperRare KnownOrign above Ethereum, we will not have a bad user experience of congestion.
+Our advantage is that compared to SuperRare，KnownOrign above Ethereum, we will not have a bad user experience of congestion.